Malus

+The genus is native to the temperate zone of the Northern Hemisphere.
+Crabapples are used as rootstocks to fortify domestic apples with features such as cold hardiness, but are not of much commercial value as most are too sour.

 Description

 Apple trees are typically 4–12 m tall at maturity, with a dense, twiggy crown.
 The leaves are 3–10 cm long, alternate, simple, with a serrated margin.
-The flowers are borne in corymbs, and have five petals, which may be white, pink, or red, and are perfect, with usually red stamens that produce copious pollen, and a half-inferior ovary; flowering occurs in the spring after 50–80 growing degree-days, varying greatly according to subspecies and cultivar.

-Many apples require cross-pollination between individuals by insects (typically bees, which freely visit the flowers for both nectar and pollen); these are called self-sterile, so self-pollination is impossible, making pollinating insects essential.

-A number of cultivars are self-pollinating, such as "Granny Smith" and "Golden Delicious", but there are fewer self-pollinating varieties than cross-pollinating ones.
-Several Malus species, including domestic apples, hybridize freely.
+Flowering occurs in the spring after 50–80 growing degree-days, varying by subspecies and cultivar.
+The flowers are borne in corymbs and have five petals, which may be white, pink, or red.
+They are perfect, with usually red stamens that produce copious pollen, and a half-inferior ovary.
+Many species are self-sterile, requiring cross-pollination between individuals by insects (typically bees, which freely visit the flowers for both nectar and pollen).
+A minority of cultivars are self-pollinating, such as "Granny Smith" and "Golden Delicious".

 The fruit is a globose pome, varying in size from 1–4 cm in diameter in most of the wild species, to 6 cm in M. sylvestris sieversii, 8 cm in M. domestica, and even larger in certain cultivated orchard apples.
-The centre of the fruit contains five carpels arranged star-like, each containing one or two seeds.
+The centre of the fruit contains five carpels arranged in a starlike formation, each containing one or two seeds that contain cyanide.